-The ground can get pretty hot in the sun and walking on it all day in bare feet can be quite miserable.
-Do a quick spray with the hose to cool the ground and help your gals.
-You can even go one step further and hose the coop roof down as well.
+In the summer, the ground can get pretty hot, and walking on it all day in bare feet can be quite miserable.
+Do a quick spray with the hose to cool the ground giving a cooler surface to walk on.

 Make sure you have shade.

-If you are like me and your coop is in the sun, then you need to make sure your hens have shade.
-We free-range in the afternoon so they do have a few trees to rest under if needed.
+If you are like me and your coop is in the sun, you need to ensure your hens have shade.
+We free-range in the afternoon, so they do have a few trees to rest under if needed.

 If you can, use a fan.

 This is a new tip for me and one I plan on using this summer.
-Fill milk jugs or 2-liter pop bottles with water and freeze.
-Place the frozen bottles in the coop and run.
-The hens will stand on or lay next to the bottles to cool off.
-When finished just rinse the bottles off and refreeze.
+Fill milk jugs or 2-liter bottles 3/4 of the way full with water and freeze.

-Please remember that our animals depend on us for survival.
-It is our responsibility to make sure they are safe, healthy and comfortable all year.
-Hot hens lay fewer eggs, are susceptible to pests and illness.
-Take steps to keep your chickens cool in the summer heat.
-As a good rule of thumb, if you are hot and miserable your animals are too.
-Take a few minutes to keep them cool and comfy. 🙂
+Remember that our animals depend on us for survival.
+It is our responsibility to ensure they are safe, healthy, and comfortable all year.
+Hot hens lay fewer eggs, and are susceptible to pests and illness.